 The Neurobiology of Language (NBL) training program was launched with funding from the National Science Foundation.
 It fosters interdisciplinary research and graduate training across cognitive (linguistics, psychology, communication disorders) and biological (behavioral and molecular neuroscience and genetics) approaches to language.
 Ph.D. students can apply to enroll in the program to earn the Graduate Certificate in Neurobiology of Language.

 The Science of Learning and Art of Communication (SLAC) training program is funded by a National Science Foundation Research Traineeship grant.
 It fosters interdisciplinary research and graduate training related to learning, involving many Ph.D. programs at UConn (psychological sciences; education; neuroscience; genetics and genomic sciences; linguistics; speech, language, and hearing sciences).
-Psychological sciences Ph.D. students can apply to enroll in the program and benefit from funding for travel and research.
+For more information please contact firstname.lastname@example.org.

 Resources for Prospective Graduate Students